vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 Under this new arrangement, the pope not only assumed the imperial title of the Caesars but also claimed the religious title *Vicar of Christ*, asserting himself as the successor of Peter and the head of all churches.
 Thus, the Roman Catholic Church is a union of church and state, symbolized by the iron and clay, with the state subservient to the church—a complete reversal of the pattern seen in the previous empires.

 [^2]: The United States was the first nation to break this trend because of its Constitution; however, even this would prove to be only temporary, as prophecy predicts a future union of church and state in the United States prior to the Second Coming of Christ (see [“USA in Bible Prophecy”](/posts/prophecy/usa.md)).
 This will not be the first occurrence either, as the Supreme Court’s landmark 1892 decision in *Church of the Holy Trinity v.
 United States* declared the United States a Christian nation.
-Moreover, that same year, Congress passed legislation to close the World’s Columbian Exposition in honor of Sunday observance, which was also endorsed by President Benjamin Harrison, who made government funding for the fair conditional on Sunday closure.
-As a result, only 101 years after the ratification of the First Amendment, which established the separation of church and state, all three branches of the United States government had effectively repudiated that principle.
+Moreover, that same year, Congress passed legislation to close the World’s Columbian Exposition on Sundays in honor of Sunday observance, which was also approved by President Benjamin Harrison.
+As a result, only 101 years after the ratification of the First Amendment, which established the separation of church and state, all three branches of the United States government had repudiated it.

 [^3]: The Edict of Milan ordered that church property confiscated under the edicts of Diocletian be restored to Christians, which sparked controversy over which groups of believers qualified as Christians.
-A year after the Edict of Milan, Constantine called the Council of Arles to address the issue, and the council affirmed the Catholic Church as the representative of orthodox Christianity.
+A year after the Edict of Milan, Constantine convened the Council of Arles to address the issue, and the council affirmed the Catholic Church as the representative of orthodox Christianity.

 ## What is represented by the toes?

 > And the *ten horns* out of this kingdom are *ten kings* that shall arise: and another shall rise after them; and he shall be diverse from the first, and he shall subdue three kings.
 {% ct 'Daniel 7:24' %}

 The prophecy of Daniel 2 is expanded in Daniel 7: just as the image in Daniel 2 has ten toes, so the fourth beast in Daniel 7 has ten horns.
-Eighteen distinct tribes played a role in the destruction of the Western Roman Empire,[^4] but exaclty ten--no more, no less--remained when the Empire finally collapsed in AD 476, just as the Bible had predicted by the ten toes of Daniel 2 and the ten horns of Daniel 7.
+Eighteen distinct tribes played a role in the destruction of the Western Roman Empire,[^4] but exactly ten--no more, no less--remained when the Empire finally collapsed in AD 476, just as the Bible had predicted by the ten toes.
 Three of the ten were destroyed (see ["Who Is the Antichrist?"](/posts/prophecy/antichrist.md#what-power-fits-these-characteristics)), but the seven remaining would give rise to the modern nations of Europe: Visigoths (Spain), Franks (France), Alemanni (Germany), Suevi (Portugal), Anglo-Saxons (England), Burgundians (Switzerland), Lombards (Italy), Heruli (destroyed in 493 AD), Vandals (destroyed in 534 AD), and Ostrogoths (destroyed in 538 AD).

 [^4]: The eighteen tribes were the Alemanni, Alans, Angles, Burgundians, Franks, Gepids, Heruli, Huns, Jutes, Lombards, Ostrogoths, Rugians, Saxons, Sciri, Suevi, Thuringians, Vandals, and Visigoths.